 Competition is fierce today in every sector, but even more so in industrial manufacturing.
 Why?
-There's more supply than demand and the variables demonstrated in the statistics sited below are hitting hard.
+There's more supply than demand and the variables demonstrated in the statistics cited below are hitting hard.
 It's more vital than ever that we maximize every lead and capture the holy grail - a new client and more revenue.

 I work with manufacturing organizations every day.
-We discuss challenges with distribution, sales reps, inside sales versus outside sales and much more.
+We discuss challenges with distribution, sales reps, inside sales versus outside sales, and much more.
 Here are some essentials that are important to every organization.

 Remember - a few small changes can result in very large returns.

 Essential #1: KNOW the Contact - Not Just the Company

 Most of our clients understand their target market - automotive, aerospace, food and beverage, and so forth.
 They also have a good understanding of their target organizations.
 However, the bigger challenge is connecting with the right person or persons in the organization who can open the door.
 This ideal key contact is referred to as your buyer persona.
 It may be a product development person, electrical engineer, or even someone from procurement.
 Your buyer persona must be defined clearly and accurately.
 It takes time and usually several iterations to get right.
 However, the investment is well worth it - this is the foundation of successful lead generation.

 Now that you know who you need to connect with, it's time to understand what is important to them.
 It may not be as cut and dry as you think.
 If engineering is in their title, understand the challenges they face.
 There are so many differences between types of engineers that you can't speak to all of them in the same way.
 QA and design can be vastly different for each group.
 Listen to them and speak to them in their language - they'll listen to you.